-Having a working mom means that you’re thrust into a wider community of people.
-Extended family, teachers, friends, mentors—I had access to other individuals in my personal orbit who thought differently and with whom I developed lifelong relationships.
-I learned about different personalities, and other ways of being that helped make me well-rounded and curious.
+Having a working mom means you’re thrust into a wider community of people.
+Extended family, teachers, friends, and mentors—I had access to other individuals in my personal orbit who thought differently and with whom I developed lifelong relationships.
+I learned about different personalities and other ways of being that helped make me well-rounded and curious.

-But the conversation around the pros and cons of growing up in a household in which the mother worked always seemed confusing to me.
-When I was a kid, we would watch episodes of Bewitched, I Love Lucy, All in the Family, Happy Days, and other family sitcoms with stay-at-home moms as the center of family life.
-I couldn’t really understand what they did all day.
+But the conversation around the pros and cons of growing up in a household where the mother worked always seemed confusing to me.
+As a kid, we watched episodes of Bewitched, I Love Lucy, All in the Family, Happy Days, and other family sitcoms with stay-at-home moms as the center of family life.
+I couldn’t understand what they did all day.
 From what I could tell, the moms on TV made lots of dinners and consistently got into some sort of mischief.
 They seemed more like supporting acts for the kids and husbands who were out all day doing things.
 In those households, everyone had matching placemats on their kitchen tables.
 That was weird.

-In my family, we all did the work of keeping the house going—including my father.
+In my family, we all worked to keep the house going—including my father.
 We took turns cooking, weeding the garden, mopping, washing dishes, vacuuming, taking out the trash, feeding the dog, and doing laundry.
-We were all expected to take care of our own rooms.
+We were all expected to take care of our rooms.
 And having a father who actively co-parented showed me a model of a man who could pull his own weight in a house full of kids.
-He was a hospital administrator, but he worked hard at home, too.
-I remember my parents cooking together, doing house projects, and each of them finding time to spend with us.
+He was a hospital administrator but worked hard at home, too.
+I remember my parents cooking together, doing house projects, and each finding time to spend with us.
 No one was absent.

-For my mother, the time we did spend together was all about shopping, going to the movies, hanging out in the kitchen, visiting the library, going out to eat, or just watching the news.
-She loved to travel, so we went on trips to the beach and to visit family often.
-Looking back, I think all of this time together was just as much for her wellbeing as it was for mine.
-Our house wasn’t always pristine, and her car was usually littered with school papers and cans of Tab or Diet Coke.
-But she told me that she had more important things to do than keeping things tidy.
-With her full schedule, she’d rather spend time doing things she liked.
-And she liked being with us.
+For my mother, the time we spent together was all about shopping, going to the movies, hanging out in the kitchen, visiting the library, eating out, or just watching the news.
+She loved to travel, so we went on beach trips and visited family often.
+Looking back, I think all this time together was just as much for her well-being as mine.
+Our house wasn’t always pristine; her car was usually littered with school papers and cans of Tab or Diet Coke.
+But she told me she had more important things to do than keeping things tidy.
+With her packed schedule, she’d rather spend time doing things she liked.
+And she enjoyed being with us.

 Science Agrees: Having a Working Mom Is Beneficial to Their Kids

-My mother’s last job was working in minority recruitment at the Girl Scouts of the USA headquarters in Manhattan.
+My mother’s last job was minority recruitment at the Girl Scouts of the USA headquarters in Manhattan.
 It was her dream job after working for many years as a teacher.
-There, she would be able to work for the benefit of girls across the country.
+There, she could work for the benefit of girls across the country.
 And living in New York allowed her to take art and photography classes and use the world’s best museums as her personal classrooms.
-At 49, and with three daughters out of college, this was a time in her life to pursue more lifelong goals.
-I was in awe of her drive, her confidence, and her ability to have an adventure in a completely new city, yet again.
+At 49 and with three daughters out of college, this was a time in her life to pursue more lifelong goals.
+I was in awe of her drive, her confidence, and her ability to have an adventure in a completely new city yet again.

 I’ve known all along what the research now says about the benefits of having a working mother.
 According to reporting from Working Knowledge, a publication of Harvard Business School, “In 2015, preliminary results of a groundbreaking study found that the daughters of employed mothers often perform better in their eventual careers than the daughters of stay-at-home moms.
 Now the full study has been released, and it brings even more good news for the children of working moms: They wind up just as happy in adulthood as the children of moms who stayed home.”

-Though it’s been many years since her passing, I still marvel at how a working mother of three spirited girls was able to do everything she did.
+Though it’s been many years since her passing, I still marvel at how a working mother of three spirited girls could do everything she did.
 I wondered if my mother ever felt guilty about being a working mom.
 I hope she never did because we loved her for who she was.
-It was her work experience that amplified and sharpened her abilities to be a good mom.
-She was able to make quick decisions, multitask, organize, stay on task, and be creative.
+Her work experience amplified and sharpened her abilities to be a good mom.
+She could make quick decisions, multitask, organize, stay on task, and be creative.
 She applied those skills to her life as a mother every day.
 With her as the primary influence in my life, I knew I could be self-sufficient.
 I could be a dreamer.
-I could be a complex human being, while still being a loving and present mother to my son.
+I could be a complex human being while still being a loving and present mother to my son.

 Her Influences Remain Today

-I want my son to see who I am, not just as a mother but as a whole person.
+I want my son to see who I am as a mother and a whole person.
 I want him to see me as a woman who achieves her goals, develops her talents, has deep interests, and works on missions that are important to her.
-Also, I want him to learn that he can solve problems on his own and forge meaningful relationships that will support him and make him happy throughout his life.
-I want him to see me as the whole human I am—flaws and all.
+Also, I want him to learn that he can solve problems independently and forge meaningful relationships that will support him and make him happy throughout his life.
+I want him to see me as the human I am—flaws and all.
 I want to be a good mother and a good human being.
-A mother who doesn’t try to do it all, but who does her best.
+A mother who doesn’t try to do it all but who does her best.
 Just like my mom.